The Difference Between Long Code, Toll-Free, and Short Code Phone Numbers

 The first type of business texting phone number is long code.
 Long code phone numbers are really just regular old phone numbers.
 For texting purposes, they can send up to 14,000 texts at a time.
 For mass texting, not to be confused with group messaging, one text is 160 characters or less.
 So if your message is longer than that, it counts as two messages or more per text.

 In the end, if you want to send a message that is 180 characters, you can only send it to 7000 recipients with this type of phone number.
-Although, since long code phone numbers aren’t commonly used for business texting’s mass text messages, you run the risk of being marked spam by carrier algorithms.

 Toll-free phone numbers